charlidogorg/repo1/README.md

-### How to edit a cloud architecture diagram ([see how](https://app.eraser.io/workspace/fmDDzpWvPWW3Ske9KD2h?elements=BL3AYRAx7po4IQPZaSuHiQ))
+### How to edit a cloud architecture diagram ([﻿﻿see how](https://app.eraser.io/workspace/fmDDzpWvPWW3Ske9KD2h?elements=BL3AYRAx7po4IQPZaSuHiQ))
 1. **Double-click** on the diagram to open the code editor
-2. Click on the "Syntax Help" or "[Documentation](https://docs.tryeraser.com/docs/syntax)" to learn more
+2. Click on the "Syntax Help" or "[﻿﻿Documentation](https://docs.tryeraser.com/docs/syntax)" to learn more